nguyenan11/personal-website/README.md

 ![Home section](/readme_images/homeFull.png)
 > Visual of Home section

-* When window is resized to smaller screen, nav bar is at footer position, and it will have a nice little feature of **JavaScripts** for user to toggle the bar.
+* When window is resized to smaller screen, nav bar is at footer position, and it has a nice little feature of **JavaScripts** for user to toggle the bar.

 <img src="/readme_images/homeBarUp.png" width=40%> <img src="/readme_images/homeBarDown.png" width=40%>